Marine Aggregates From CEMEX UK

 The mineral rights to the sea-bed around the UK are owned by the Crown Estate, which issues licences for extraction.
 A royalty is paid to the Crown Estate for every tonne dredged and the bulk of revenue is passed to the Exchequer.
-The Crown Estate will only issue a licence if permission is granted by the Office of the Deputy Prime Minister, the Welsh Assembly Government or the Scottish Parliament.
+The Crown Estate will only issue a ‘Production Agreement’ if a Marine Licence is granted by the Marine Management Organisation (MMO) in England, or Natural resources Wales (NRW) in Wales.

 Marine aggregate prospecting rights are awarded by the Crown Estate following competitive tender.
 If a viable deposit is located, then an application to dredge is submitted to the relevant authority accompanied by an Environmental Impact Assessment (EIA).
-A government decision is reached after consultation with statutory advisers and other bodies such as fishing organisations and local authorities.
+A regulatory decision is reached after consultation with statutory advisers and other bodies such as fishing organisations and local authorities.
 Marine Licence applications are also advertised in newspapers and comments from the general public are considered at the licence determination stage.

 If an application is considered environmentally acceptable then a Marine Licence is granted and a Production Agreement enacted.
 Marine Licences will include any mitigation and monitoring measures required by the regulatory authorities.
 Conditions are commonly attached including regular environmental monitoring and zoning to restrict the area dredged at any one time.

-To ensure compliance, all vessels working in England and Wales must be equipped with a Crown Estate Electronic Monitoring System.
-This records the position and dredging status of the vessel every 30 seconds whilst the dredge pump is running and this data is analysed by the Crown Estate every month.
+To ensure compliance, all vessels working in England and Wales must be equipped with a Crown Estate Electronic Monitoring System (EMS).
+This records the position and dredging status of the vessel and this data is analysed by the Crown Estate.
 Positioning of the vessel is achieved by a highly accurate satellite navigation system known as DGPS.

-Sand and gravel is only taken from licensed areas, with permission to draw materials obtained from the relevant government department in England or Wales.
+Sand and gravel is only taken from licensed areas, with permission to draw materials obtained from the relevant regulatory authority in England or Wales.

 Although marine aggregates now represent in excess of 20 per cent of the usage of sand and gravel in England and Wales, dredging licences cover only a small percentage of the UK continental self and an even smaller area is dredged in any year.

-In common with planning permission for land-based extraction, the process for gaining a marine aggregates dredging permission is both rigorous and extensive.
-Permission will only be granted after wide consultation with relevant agencies, authorities and other sea bed users and after undertaking a detailed Environmental Impact Assessment (EIA).
+In common with planning permission for land-based extraction, the process for gaining a Marine Licence is both rigorous and extensive.
+A Licence will only be granted after wide consultation with relevant agencies, authorities and other sea-bed users and after undertaking a detailed Environmental Impact Assessment (EIA).
 As part of the EIA, consideration is given to all potentially significant effects, including coastal erosion, fisheries, other marine life, and archaeology.

 Evidence also suggests that the impact on other marine life is confined to the dredging area and relatively short-lived, with no significant long-term effect on biodiversity.
 After dredging completion, re-colonisation begins almost immediately and the seabed is biologically similar, typically within 2-5 years, longer in some cases.

 Coastal erosion driven by waves and currents is a natural phenomenon that affects both beaches and cliffs.
-Our marine business commissions independent detailed studies before permission to dredge is granted involving careful hydrodynamic analysis of the local factors.
-Where necessary, monitoring is performed of the seabed, coastline, beaches and coastal pathways to ensure no damage is done.
+Our marine business commissions independent detailed studies before permission to dredge is granted involving careful hydrodynamic analysis.
+Where necessary, monitoring is performed to ensure acceptable limits are not exceeded and no impacts at the coast occur.

 Careful liaison between groups representing local fishermen's interests, scientific organisations and the dredging industry ensures the minimum of disruption occurs.
 If the proposed dredging licence lies in a sensitive area such as a spawning ground then strict mitigation measures will be imposed or, if mitigation is not possible, consent may be denied.

 The preservation of marine heritage and archaeology, namely wrecks and submerged landscapes, are strictly observed by a jointly developed code of practice used by the marine aggregate industry which includes mapping of the seabed prior to dredging to establish the positions of any wrecks and other archaeological features.
-In October 2005, CEMEX UK Marine implemented reporting procedures as part of an industry-wide archaeological reporting protocol in partnership with BMAPA and English Heritage.
+CEMEX UK Marine adhere to reporting procedures as part of an industry-wide archaeological reporting protocol in partnership with BMAPA and English Heritage.